apollographql/rover/docs/source/ci-cd.md

 We recommend passing arguments to `rover` commands via environment variables.
 This enables you to reuse large portions of your pipeline, making it faster to onboard new subgraphs without rewriting code.

-Additionally, we strongly recommend passing in the `APOLLO_KEY` by using a Jenkins credential and referencing it that way.
+Additionally, we strongly recommend passing in the `APOLLO_KEY` by using a Jenkins credential and referencing it using `credentials(key_name)` within your `jenkinsfile`.
+An example of this is below.

 ```groovy
 pipeline {